denyz/FADN/README.md

 - pytorch 1.10.0

 # Preparation
-To get started, first a project folder must be created.
-This folder contains everything related to this project.
 Inside the project folder create a "data" folder and within this folder, create a "results" subfolder.
 The trained models and evaluations will be stored in that folder.
 Depending on the desired dataset, create the following additional sub folders inside the "data" folder:

 datasets/radarscenes/raw
 datasets/nuscenes